-3.1 Tuition fees for new entrants from 2015-16
+3.1 Tuition fees for new entrants from 2016-17

-The University will charge £9,000 per annum to new entrants for its undergraduate courses in 2015-16, except those entering onto Year 0 of a 4 year degree whom we intend to charge £5,000 for the first year.
+The University will charge £9,000 per annum to new entrants for its undergraduate courses in 2016-17, including those entering onto Year 0 of a 4 year degree.

 Fees will rise in future years by no more than inflation and within permitted parameters from Her Majesty's Government.